jcurl/RJCP.DLL.SerialPortStream/README.md

 ## 1.0 Why another Serial Port implementation

-Microsoft and Mono already provides a reasonable implementation for accessing the serial port.
-Unfortunately, documentation is sparse.
-When one tries to find information about how to program the serial port one comes across instead many blogs and forums describing the issues that they've observed.
+Microsoft and Mono already provided a reasonable implementation for accessing the serial port.
+Today the main goal is to provide a buffered solution that can be used on various operating systems, the the ability to also abstract hardware.

-Through the implementation of `SerialPortStream`, I've used [ILSpy](http://ilspy.net/) to reverse engineer how the Microsoft implementation works, discovering many other subtle, but noteworthy implementation issues.
+Along the way, various issues with the original implementation in .NET Framework are resolved in this library (see the next section).

 ## 2.0 Goals